September 26, 2024

 I have to make a choice.
 Do I go and grab some blue roll and the spray, or do I pretend I didn’t see it and get on with something else?

-If I decide to ignore the table, bit one of the more experienced team members sees and then picks me up on it by saying “Matt, that table needs a wipe, do you mind…” then cleaning tables is one of the things I need to do to fit in.
+If I decide to ignore the table, but one of the more experienced team members sees and then picks me up on it by saying “Matt, that table needs a wipe, do you mind…” then cleaning tables is one of the things I need to do to fit in.

 But if I clean the table and one of the more experienced team members comes across and says “Hey Matt, chill, you’re making the rest of us look bad” or if I see everyone else consistently walking past dirty tables and no one cares… then cleaning tables isn’t a cultural norm of your business.